-5.6.5 Contractual claims by the Engineer, whether for money or other relief, shall be submitted in writing together with all supporting documentation to the Owner no later than thirty calendar days after the occurrence of the event giving rise to the claim; however, written notice of the Engineer's intention to file such claim shall have been given to Owner no later than within five calendar days after the initial occurrence of the event upon which the claim is based.
-In reviewing the claim, Owner may request any additional information or documentation from the Engineer or other parties and may utilize appropriate assistance from other sources.
-Any final decision in writing by Owner shall be issued to the Engineer within thirty calendar days from the later of: (i) receipt of the written claim; or (ii) receipt of any additional information requested from the Engineer.
+5.6.5 Contractual claims by the Architect/Engineer, whether for money or other relief, shall be submitted in writing together with all supporting documentation to the Owner no later than thirty calendar days after the occurrence of the event giving rise to the claim; however, written notice of the Architect/Engineer's intention to file such claim shall have been given to Owner no later than within five calendar days after the initial occurrence of the event upon which the claim is based.
+In reviewing the claim, Owner may request any additional information or documentation from the Architect/Engineer or other parties and may utilize appropriate assistance from other sources.
+Any final decision in writing by Owner shall be issued to the Architect/Engineer within thirty calendar days from the later of: (i) receipt of the written claim; or (ii) receipt of any additional information requested from the Engineer.

 ARTICLE 6- SPECIAL WORKING CONDITIONS

 6.1 Safety Precautions.
-The Engineer shall exercise precaution at all times for the protection of all persons and property.
+The Architect/Engineer shall exercise precaution at all times for the protection of all persons and property.
 The safety provisions of all applicable laws, and building and construction codes shall be observed.

 ARTICLE 7- DOCUMENTS AND RECORDS

 7.1 Ownership of Contract Documents.
 One reproducible copy each of the drawings, tracings, construction plans, specifications, maps, computer files, disks, and documents on electronic media ("Documents") prepared or obtained under the terms of a project contract shall be delivered to and become the property of the Owner.
 Basic survey notes and sketches, charts, computations and other data shall be made available upon request to the Owner without restriction or limitation on their use.
-Upon completion of all work, Engineer shall provide one reproducible set of record drawings to Owner.
-To the extent Owner is authorized by law to do so, Owner agrees to waive all claims that Owner may have against Engineer arising out of unauthorized changes to Engineer's Documents.
+Upon completion of all work, Architect/Engineer shall provide one reproducible set of record drawings to Owner.
+To the extent Owner is authorized by law to do so, Owner agrees to waive all claims that Owner may have against Architect/Engineer arising out of unauthorized changes to Architect/Engineer's Documents.
 Owner expressly agrees and recognizes that electronic media is subject to deterioration with the passage of time.

 7.2 Right to Inspect Contract Documents.
-Any authorized representative of the Owner shall, at all reasonable times, have a right to inspect and examine the drawings, specifications and other Contract Documents at Engineer's office during the period of their preparation.
+Any authorized representative of the Owner shall, at all reasonable times, have a right to inspect and examine the drawings, specifications and other Contract Documents at Architect/Engineer's office during the period of their preparation.

 7.3 Right to Inspect Engineer's Records.
-The Engineer agrees that the Owner, and any approving federal or state agency, or any of their duly authorized representatives, shall have access to any books, documents, papers, and records of the Engineer which are directly pertinent to any project for the purpose of making audits, examinations, excerpts and transcriptions.
-All such records shall be maintained by Engineer for at least five years after Owner has made final payment to Engineer and all other pending matters concerning a project are closed.
+The Architect/Engineer agrees that the Owner, and any approving federal or state agency, or any of their duly authorized representatives, shall have access to any books, documents, papers, and records of the Architect/Engineer which are directly pertinent to any project for the purpose of making audits, examinations, excerpts and transcriptions.
+All such records shall be maintained by Architect/Engineer for at least five years after Owner has made final payment to Architect/Engineer and all other pending matters concerning a project are closed.

 7.4 Release of Documents.
-Engineer shall not release or make available any documents, reports, information, or data supplied to or prepared or assembled by Engineer under this Contract without the prior approval of Owner.
+Architect/Engineer shall not release or make available any documents, reports, information, or data supplied to or prepared or assembled by Architect/Engineer under this Contract without the prior approval of Owner.

 ARTICLE 8- ASSIGNMENT AND SUBCONTRACTING OF CONTRACT

 8.1 Assignment.
 Each party binds itself, its principals, successors, executors, administrators and assigns to perform all covenants of this Contract and any project contract entered into by the parties.
-Neither the Owner nor the Engineer shall assign, or transfer its interest in this Contract without the prior written consent of the other Party hereto.
+Neither the Owner nor the Architect/Engineer shall assign, or transfer its interest in this Contract without the prior written consent of the other Party hereto.